 Wireless for Measurement: Things to Consider

-There are 2 key requirements for a measurement system signal path:
+There are 2 key requirements for a measurement system to be considered Linear Time Invariant:

 What is Companding?